sangyuxiaowu/LLamaWorker/README.md

 ## Test UI

+When the server starts, it checks for the existence of the `wwwroot` directory.
+If it exists, it enables static file services.

 A `wwwroot.zip` file is provided in the [Releases](../../releases), you can unzip it to the project directory, and then run the project to access the test UI.

 ![ui](doc/wwwroot.png)